 - Download Response Payload to download the response payload as a *.payload2 file

-- Under Time Format for Query, choose either Database Time or Wall Clock Time.
-The Event Analysis view can display results based on the database time or the current clock time.
-When you set the time format here, your individual user preference is saved until changed again.
-The default setting for this preference is Database Time, which is the same time format used to display query results in the Navigate view and Events view.
+- Under Time Format for Query, choose either Database Time or Current Time (11.4).
+The Events view can display results based on the database time or the current clock time.
+When you set the time format, your individual user preference is saved until changed again.
+The default setting for this preference is Database Time, which is the same time format used to display query results in the Navigate view and Legacy Events view.

 - When Database Time is selected, the start and end time for a query is based on the time that the event was stored.

-- When Wall Clock Time is selected, the query is executed with current time in accordance with the timezone set in user preferences.
+- When Current Time (labeled Wall Clock Time in Version 11.3 and earlier) is selected, the query is executed with the current time in accordance with the timezone set in user preferences.
+The current time is focused on real time ingestion of captured data rather than PCAP uploads.